Arun19wadikar/POC-Product-Management-Role-Based/README.md

 4. The website will display products added by users.
 5. Admin can do delete/update operations on Users.
 6. Admin can decide whether products can be displayed on a web page or not and also can do delete/update operations on products.

-· Databases: (created static file in table.js) o    User data o    Product data
+· Databases: (created static file in table.js)

+1. User data
+2. Product data

 Steps to run the project: